ahmadajmi/learning-javascript/chapter3.md

 Some reasons for using the literal syntax

 - Shorter and doesn't force you to think of class like constructor.
-- The RegEx constructor needs more typing, like the neeed to escape quotes and double-escape backslashes.
+- The RegEx constructor needs more typing, like the need to escape quotes and double-escape backslashes.

 ##### Regex literal syntax